 We have jointly submitted a Non-Material Change application with innogy, developers of the neighbouring Sofia offshore wind farm (formerly know as the Teesside B Offshore Wind Farm).
 You can find out more about the Non-Material Change application here:

 As part of ongoing measures to maximise project efficiencies and alleviate concerns of affected stakeholders, the Dogger Bank Projcos have undertaken a detailed design process to refine the locations of the onshore cables.
 For Dogger Bank A & B, some of these design improvements are located adjacent to but outside of the Order Limits (the area within which the Projcos are permitted to install and operate the cables) and therefore require a separate planning consent.
-A planning application has recently been submitted to the East Riding of Yorkshire Council for 12 minor amendments to the consented cable corridor.
+Planning applications have recently been submitted to the East Riding of Yorkshire Council for 12 minor amendments to the consented cable corridor.

 Copies of the documents submitted to the Council are available here: